Mesuva/concrete5-quick-start-guide-v9/editing/editing-existing-page-content.md

 ## Editing existing page content

-Most content on a concrete5 website is managed through adding and editing _blocks_.
+Most content on a Concrete CMS website is managed through adding and editing _blocks_.
 Blocks are displayed within _Editable Areas_ on pages.

 Areas that highlight in green are regular areas that appear on the current page only.
 Areas that highlight in blue are 'Global' areas - content in these areas will appear sitewide.